codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 Cron triggers allow you to create pipelines that start on a specific time schedule.
 This is very useful for cleanup jobs or periodic checks or any other workflow that needs to run after a time interval.

->All times mentioned in Cron triggers are using the UTC time zone.
+>All times mentioned in Cron triggers use the UTC time zone.

 ## Manage Cron Triggers with Codefresh UI